 - In a small bowl, whisk together pineapple juice, coconut aminos, honey, and sesame seeds.

 - Combine all vegetables and pineapple chunks on the sheet pan and place the four salmon fillets between the vegetables.

 - Pour sauce over the salmon and vegetables.

 - Bake for 12-15 minutes (will vary depending on thickness and size of fillets, but the internal temperature of safely cooked fish is 145F).

 - Turn your oven on high broiler and broil for 2 minutes, or until vegetables are slightly crispy and salmon is slightly golden brown.
 Watch carefully, some ovens will broil much faster than others!

 - Remove from oven and allow to cool a few minutes before serving.

-- If desired, serve salmon and vegetables over rice or another grain.
-Drizzle everything with the reserved sauce.
+- If desired, serve salmon and vegetables over rice, quinoa, or another grain.
+Drizzle with the sauce from the pan.